Shop

 • Lilium leichtlinii Leichtlin’s Lily, Citronella Lily Z 5-9

-Up-curved petals on down-facing, yellow flowers with reddish-purple spots blooming in June-July.
+Up-curved petals on down-facing, yellow flowers freckled with dark spots grace a tall stem with multiple horizontal side shoots, each ending with a flower in June-July.

 $12.95/bareroot